3Alan/DocsMind/README.md

 - Use pdf2htmlEX to convert PDF to HTML.
 - Reduce the size of the server image.
-- pdf2htmlEX --zoom 1.3 --process-outline 0 --printing 0 test.pdf
+- pdf2htmlEX --fit-width 700 --process-outline 0 --printing 0 ./server/static/documents/pdf2htmlex.pdf
+- pdf split by sentence

 Chat-Markdown is an open-source project that allows you to chat with your markdown files.